mohsen1/yek/README.md

 yek --max-size 128K --tokens deepseek
 ```

+> [!NOTE]
+> Token counting can be slow, so it's disabled by default.

 Cap the max size to 100KB and only process the `src` directory, writing to a specific directory:

 ```bash